cygri/mipo/README.md

 The space key starts the break after a pomodoro has ended, and vice versa.

 The escape key aborts the current pomodoro and starts a new one.

+The backspace key disables the timer and makes the screen go blank.